-35. Contingent liabilities
+33. Contingent liabilities

-There were no contingent liabilities as at 31 December 2020
+There were no contingent liabilities as at 31 December 2021

-36. Comparative information
+34. Comparative Information

-Comparative information is presented for the year ended 31st December, 2019, which is the year of first time adoption of accrual basis IPSAS.
+Comparative information is presented for the year ended 31st December, 2020.

-37. Subsequent events
+35. Subsequent events

-It is envisioned that the COVID 19 pandemic will most likely have an impact on the economy and the activities of the University.
+It is envisioned that the COVID 19 pandemic will most likely continue to have an impact on the economy and the activities of the University.
 The University is, however, not able to produce a reliable estimate of this impact at this point.

-The Council is not aware of any other material events that have occurred between the date of the statement of financial position and the date of this report.
+The Council is not aware of any other material events that have occurred between the date of the statement of financial position and the date of authorization of this report.